students with their backs towards us, linking arms

 • You may be eligible for public housing assistance.
 Check the Department of Housing and Urban Development’s (HUD) website for information on your local housing authority and eligibility for assistance.

-• Social service and nonprofit organizations, like United Way, and YMCA or YWCA, are able to assist with local temporary housing when colleges are on break.
+• Social service and nonprofit organizations, like United Way, and YMCA or YWCA, may be able to assist with local temporary housing when colleges are on break.
+Some cities have local programs designed to help college-bound students afford housing and other essential items for those who have recently experienced homelessness.

-• Contact your Financial Aid office if you are experiencing homelessness or at risk of homelessness.
-They may be able to adjust your financial aid eligibility or tell you about emergency assistance programs that can help you afford the cost of housing.
+• Contact your financial aid office if you are experiencing homelessness or at risk of homelessness, particularly if you did not already indicate this when you filed (or have not filed) a FAFSA.
+They may be able to adjust your financial aid eligibility to reflect your housing needs or tell you about emergency assistance programs that can help you afford the cost of housing.

 Protecting Your Health